seosgithub/flok/docs/testing.md

 ------

 ##### `rake spec:iface PLATFORM=$PLATFORM`
 This rake task will allow you to test one platform's interface compatability.
 The files run by this spec task are located in `./spec/iface/*.rb`.
-Additionally, this spec runs `cd ./app/drivers/$PLATFORM; rake pipe` which excepts a bi-directional pipe which can be read from and write to javascript exec statements.
+Additionally, this spec runs `cd ./app/drivers/$PLATFORM; rake pipe` which expects a bi-directional pipe which can be written javascript statements to and read back the responses.

 ------